junchen-deng/bioinformatics_workshop_2023/WorkshopP4.md

 * [**re** - Regular expression operations](https://docs.python.org/3/library/re.html)

 &nbsp;
-Others need to be installed, which can be a bit of a pain as they may require permissions, various dependencies, etc.
+Others need to be installed.
+Some of them can be easily installed with the command **pip install [package name]**, while others can be tricky as they may require additional permissions, dependencies, etc.
-Examples that I have used: `biopython`, `pysam`.

 &nbsp;
 ##### Example: sys - working with file names provided as arguments